zs-fekete/Mind_the_gap/Mustela_nivalis/README.md

 9. Duplicated reads within each sample were marked with GATK, using the script <code>09_markdups.sh</code>.

-### Variant calling and population-genomic statistics:
+### D. Variant calling and population genomic analyses:
+Final BAM files were used for variant calling and subsequent population genomic analyses:

 10. Haplotype calling was done per sample, using GATK, with the script <code>10_gvcf_calls.sh</code>.

 11. Resulting GVCFs were combined across samples and then genotyped for variant calling, using GATK, with the script <code>11_combine_calls.sh</code>.